hari-kiran-202089/DSA_assingments_3rd_sem/README.md

 # **DSA Assignments**

 This repo will have all the programs written by me as a part of our Data Structures and Algorithms course in our college.

 #### List of Programs:

 - Search an element in 2-D array using linear search
+- Binary Search using both iterative and recursive methods

 ## Note:

 ---

 List of Programs will be updated as the classes go on.